Close Banner

 Set an Alarm and Have the runDisney Site Pulled Up

-Know what time the registration goes live and in what time zone.
 Registration opens at 10 a.m.
-ET and 7 a.m.
+ET/7 a.m.
 PT.
-Set your alarm for about half an hour early so you can get set up.
+Set your alarm about half an hour early so you can get set up.
 Open the race page.
 On the runDisney site, navigate to the race you want to run.
 Where is the link to register for runDisney?
 The link will appear on the page for that race about 20 minutes before the registration time.

-You can join the waiting room about 20 minutes before it goes live.
-Then at 7 a.m., it will dump all those people in the virtual room into the actual virtual queue but in random order.
+You can join a waiting room before it goes live.
+Then, at registration time, it will dump all those people in the virtual waiting room into the actual virtual queue, but in random order.

-But, you should also pull up the world clock, count down the seconds and join right at 7 a.m. in a different browser or even a phone.
+You should also pull up the world clock, count down the seconds and try to join right at 10 a.m.
+ET/7 a.m.
+PT in a different browser or even on a phone.
 That puts you in line in the order that you connect, so it could be a faster route.
+That said, in our experience, it may not always open right at 10 a.m./7 a.m. (could be a few seconds later).

 Consider Two Ways to Join